dknight/whoopee/2025-03-02 turn-neovim-nto-lua-ide.md

 That is all.
 This is a bare minimum to make your NeoVim as a Lua IDE.
 Next steps are optional.

 ## Step 8.
-Run current buffer with Lua code in single key
+Run the current buffer with Lua code in a single key

 Usually I use <kbd>F5</kbd> key to run the file, but you can map it to any other key or sequence.
 To achieve this, add a key map in the *autocommand* section.